alirezaeiii/Rebtel-Contacts-Clone/README.md

 # LibertyContacts
 A sample to showcase a customized contact list divided into sections with group header.
 It needed to parse contact provider items in a background thread using RxJava.
-This sample used [getItemViewType](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#getItemViewType(int)) in RecyclerView in order to create RecyclerView with multiple view types.
+This sample used [getItemViewType](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter#getItemViewType(int)) in order to create RecyclerView with multiple view types.

 ## Features
 * MVVM Architecture + Repository design Pattern.